Skip to main content

 • optimization

-The optimization of the game has received mixed reviews; while some players find it well-optimized and capable of running smoothly on various rigs, others report significant performance issues, particularly with framerate drops and CPU strain, especially in graphically demanding sections.
-Many users had to adjust settings to achieve playable performance, indicating that optimization could be improved.
+The optimization of the game has received mixed reviews; while some players report that it runs well on various rigs, others experience significant performance issues, particularly with high graphics settings and CPU demands.
+Many users have had to lower settings to achieve playable framerates, indicating that optimization could be improved.

 • “The game is so well optimized that pretty much any rig can play this in its full glory.”

-• “The better graphics seem to have made this a poorly optimized game though, I only had to reduce the SSAA from 4x to 2x to eliminate the horrible framerate in sections, but I don't see how my 1080 Ti couldn't run this game at 4K without such horrible slowdown on any level with water.”
+• “The better graphics seem to have made this a poorly optimized game; I only had to reduce the SSAA from 4x to 2x to eliminate the horrible framerate in sections.
+I don't see how my 1080 Ti couldn't run this game at 4K without such horrible slowdown on any level with water.”

 • “Managed to play this without lag by disabling all effects; maybe it's not optimized..?”